-Measurable usage: 27 RIPE Atlas Anchors deployed
+Measurable usage: Approximately 125 RIPE Atlas Anchors deployed by 30 June 2015

 RIPE Atlas anchors are essentially enhanced probes with far greater measurement capacity than regular RIPE Atlas probes.
 They have replaced the old Test Traffic Measurement (TTM) machines and basically provide two functions: they perform far more measurements than regular probes and act as stable, cooperating regional targets for measurements originating from probes throughout the RIPE Atlas network.
 This allows users to examine measurement traffic at both the source and the destination.
 RIPE Atlas anchors are hosted by interested organisations (mostly data centres and IXPs), which receive additional benefits for their contribution.
+RIPE Atlas anchors are also used as vantage points for DNS Monitoring - the old DNSMON service was integrated into RIPE Atlas in 2014.

-In 2015, the RIPE NCC will continue to deploy RIPE Atlas anchors in various partnering networks in order to provide a wider distribution of measurement targets.
-Hosting and the hardware for RIPE Atlas anchors is funded by interested parties, except for strategic locations where the RIPE NCC has direct interest in monitoring the network connectivity in a location such as those where we host essential equipment like resiliency servers or global K-root nodes.
+In 2015, the RIPE NCC continued to deploy RIPE Atlas anchors in various partnering networks in order to provide a wider distribution of measurement targets.
+Hosting and the hardware for RIPE Atlas anchors is funded by interested parties, except for strategic locations where the RIPE NCC has direct interest in monitoring the network connectivity, such as where we host essential equipment like resiliency servers or global K-root nodes.
+This activity is expected to continue in 2016.

-2.3.2 Routing Information Services (RIS) and DNS Measurements
+2.3.2 Routing Information Services (RIS)